Navigating NEC Article 358: EMT Installation and Support Rules

 - Exposed and Concealed Work: It can be run on the surface of walls or hidden within them, above ceilings, or under floors.

-- Wet Locations: EMT is permitted in wet locations when all supports, bolts, straps, screws, and associated couplings and connectors are made of corrosion-resistant materials or are protected by a corrosion-resistant coating.
-All fittings must be listed for use in wet locations.
+- Wet Locations: EMT is permitted in wet locations when all supports, bolts, straps, screws, and associated couplings and connectors are of corrosion-resistant materials or are protected against corrosion as required by the NEC.

 H3: Uses Not Permitted for EMT Conduit